 Insurance — current policies the client holds (life, disability, homeowners, auto, liability, health, long-term care).
 This is data entry for what they have, not planning analysis.

 Planning is where you analyze the client's data and run calculations.
-It has five sub-tabs:
+Its sub-items are:

 Goals — retirement, education, and liquidity goal calculators.
 Assess whether the client is on track.